 Call the Experts

-If you’re having problems with your air conditioner, such as it’s not blowing cold air, you should have a trusted HVAC company come out and take a look.
+If you’re having problems with your air conditioner, such as it’s not blowing cold air, or if you ever find yourself asking where can I buy ac filters anyway?
+You should have a trusted HVAC company come out and take a look.
 At ACE Home Services we’ve been serving Phoenix residents for nearly three decades.
-To contact us for a service call, click here or call (602) 943-2000.
+To contact us for a service call, click here or call (602) 428-3341 .

 Is Changing the Air Filter Really That Important?

 Changing your air filter regularly is very important to the health and performance of your air conditioning system.
 During seasons of high use, such as summer, you should change your filter every month.
 Even during seasons of low usage, you should still check your air filter often, at least every couple of months.

 Do I Really Need To Change My Air Filter?

 Simply put, YES!
 A dirty air filter can threaten your A/C and cause costly breakdowns.
 Contrary to popular belief, air filters are not just responsible for maintaining the quality of air in your home.
 A dirty filter can affect air pressure and disrupt the internal environment of your HVAC system.
 Keep reading to learn the different functions and responsibilities of your air filter.

 One of the primary jobs of your air filter is to filter the air that enters your HVAC system and the air that circulates in your home.
 Different filters block different sizes and types of particles.
 In general, a standard air filter can prevent dust and pollutants from affecting the quality of your air.
 More importantly, the filter protects debris from entering the system and damaging it.
 A good filter can improve your indoor air quality and prevent damage.

 A Dirty Filter Can Be Worse Than No Filter